wal-co/D-D_Obsidian_vaults/src/site/notes/Players Handbook/Player Handbook Wiki.md

 # Combat

-While out adventuring you are likely to encounter hostile factions, waring tribes, or gangs of bandits, just to give a few examples.
-Combat has a clear structure where the players control their own character and the DM controls all others, both friendly and hostile.
+While out adventuring you are likely to encounter hostile factions, waring tribes, or gangs of bandits, just to give a few examples. [[DND SRD MASTER/Gameplay/Combat\|Combat]] has a clear structure where the players control their own character and the DM controls all others, both friendly and hostile.

 ```ad-tip
 title: The DM and Combat